postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-publishing_public_docs.md

 warning: false
 ---

-Published documentation is a way of sharing your API documentation with the world.
+Published documentation enables you to share your [public API documentation](/docs/postman_for_publishers/public_api_docs){:target="_blank"} with the world.
 If you’re able to view documentation for one of your collections, publishing docs are a click away!
-See examples and read more about [public API documentation](/docs/postman_for_publishers/public_api_docs){:target="_blank"}.

 ### Generating public documentation